gamtiq/amd-view-plugin/README.md

      + `depList` - Array - list of found dependencies.
      + `inclusionMap` - Object - an optional field that is describing dependencies that should be included into the resource's content;
              object's fields are inclusion names, field values are objects describing corresponding inclusions (see `processTag` for details).
+* `processIf` - Function - No - function that should be used to process the value of `data-if` attribute of inclusion directive to determine whether the directive should be processed;
+     the function takes the object with the following fields:
+     + `attrMap` - Object - attributes of the tag of inclusion directive; keys are attribute names, values are corresponding values
+     + `condition` - String - value of `data-if` attribute which should be used to determine whether inclusion directive should be processed
+     + `resource` - String - resource name from inclusion directive
+     + `settings` - Object - processing settings/configuration
+     + `tagText` - String - text of the tag of inclusion directive
 * `processTag` - Function - No - function that should be used to process a tag found during parsing;
      the function takes 3 parameters: the tag text, the object representing tag attributes and the settings object; the function should return an object with the following fields: